Build first, then design

 PDF downloads always use Flow

-When a client downloads the proposal or itinerary as a PDF, it will always be formatted in a Flow-style layout — regardless of which layout you have selected in the Journey Designer.
+When a client downloads the Journey as a PDF, it will always be formatted in a Flow-style layout - regardless of which layout you have selected in the Journey Designer.
 The PDF includes all days and services with a cover page, but without the interactive elements of the web view.Sending different layouts to different people

-You can publish multiple versions of the same proposal with different layouts and share each version link separately.
+You can publish multiple versions of the same Journey with different layouts and share each version link separately.
 For example, send the Magazine layout to the traveller and the Condensed layout to the travel agent.
-To do this, change the layout → publish → grab the version-specific link from the Versions tab.
+To do this, change the layout, publish, then grab the version-specific link from the Versions tab.
 Each version URL is permanent.Cover Image Viewport

-The cover image viewport lets you control exactly how your hero image is framed and displayed on the web proposal or itinerary.
+The cover image viewport lets you control exactly how your hero image is framed and displayed on the public Journey.
 Access it in the preview by clicking the crop button in the preview navbar.Display modes

 | Mode | How it works |